arctop/android-sdk/README.md

 #### Prerequisites

-To use the SDK you'll need to install Neuos Cental app on your Android device, to request an invite to the closed beta please fill in the following [form](https://forms.gle/yuAehbx1xEPvpzgPA).
+To use the SDK you'll need to install Arctop app on your Android device, to request an invite to the closed beta please fill in the following [form](https://forms.gle/yuAehbx1xEPvpzgPA).

 #### Permissions

-Before binding to Neuos and receiving data, you will need to request permissions from the user.
+Before binding to Arctop and receiving data, you will need to request permissions from the user.
 In your *AndroidManifest.XML*, declare that you will be using the NEUOS_DATA permission:

     <uses-permission android:name="io.neuos.permission.NEUOS_DATA" />